What makes art valuable? 75% context & 85% authenticity

 Fundamentals: What makes art valuable?

-The value of art consists of two essential components.
-The intrinsic value of art lies in its ability to convey meaning and significance , enriching life independently of external utility.
+Art value consists of two essential components.
+The intrinsic value of art lies in its ability to convey meaning and purpose that enrich life, independent of external benefits.
 Extrinsic value arises from market factors such as fame, collector's value, or price.

-Historically, the concept of artistic value has evolved from the purely craftsmanship-based value of medieval guilds, through romantic theories of genius, to today's pluralistic perspective.
+Historically, the concept of art value evolved from the pure craftsmanship of medieval guilds, through romantic theories of genius, to today's pluralistic view.
 Modern art theory recognizes that value is subjective and context-dependent.
-A painting may be priceless to its owner, while finding no buyer on the market.
+A painting can be priceless to its owner, while finding no buyer on the market.

-Creating meaning is at the heart of true value.
-Works of art that convey personal or universal significance remain in our memory and shape our identity.
-These works are not merely decorative; they become companions throughout our lives.
+Meaning-making forms the core of true value.
+Artworks that convey personal or universal meaning remain in memory and shape identity.
+These works do not merely serve as decoration but become companions in life.

-Intrinsic value is particularly evident in art that is not for sale.
-Family portraits, personal sketchbooks, or ritual objects possess immense value for their owners.
-Their value arises from memories, emotions, and cultural significance rather than from market demand.
+Intrinsic value is particularly evident in unsellable art.
+Family portraits, personal sketchbooks, or ritual objects hold immense value for their owners.
+Their worth stems from memories, emotions, and cultural significance rather than market demand.

-- Ability to create meaning and engage in existential reflection
+- Ability to create meaning and existential reflection

 - Aesthetic experience beyond mere beauty

-Art possesses a strong emotional and spiritual component that allows for profound reflection in the viewer.
+Art possesses a strong emotional and spiritual component that enables profound reflections for the viewer.
 This dimension often transcends the purely aesthetic experience.
-Neurological studies show that intensive art viewing activates brain regions associated with emotion, empathy, and self-reflection.
+Neurological studies show that intense art viewing activates brain regions associated with emotion, empathy, and self-reflection.

-Emotional resonance arises when artworks reflect personal experiences or open up new perspectives.
-An abstract painting can express grief that words cannot grasp.
-A mythological depiction can make hidden longings visible.
-These moments create connections between the artwork and the viewer.
+Emotional resonance occurs when artworks mirror personal experiences or open up new perspectives.
+An abstract painting can express sorrow that words cannot grasp.
+A mythological depiction can reveal hidden longings.
+These moments create connections between the work and the viewer.

-Art can lead people to spiritual self-reflection , elevating its value beyond superficial beauty.
-Numerous studies in Germany and the Netherlands document how art experiences foster spiritual development.
-Museums report visitors lingering in front of certain works and experiencing transformative moments.
+Art can lead people to spiritual self-reflection, which increases its value beyond superficial beauty.
+In Germany and the Netherlands, numerous studies document how art experiences foster spiritual development.
+Museums report visitors lingering before certain works and experiencing transformative moments.

-The connection between art and society demonstrates how collective emotions are expressed through visual language.
+The connection between art and society shows how collective emotions are expressed through visual language.
 Artworks become mirrors of societal moods and individual states of mind.
-This dual function explains why some works endure across generations.
+This dual function explains why some works endure for generations.

-- Activation of deep emotional brain areas through contact with art
+- Activation of deep emotional brain regions through contact with art

 - Personal transformation through symbolic imagery